 Academic Offerings

 Conway Regional Internal Medicine program faculty are fully committed to fostering a high-quality learning environment for residents.
-Internal Medicine didactics will occur over lunch conferences 3 to 4 days per week.
+Internal Medicine didactics will occur over lunch conferences.
 The competency-based curriculum is heavy on fundamentals of Internal Medicine practice.
 Every year in July, we will review a core list of topics that will enlighten interns who are just starting and will refresh upper level residents about what aspects are most important.

 We will also conduct hands on training with procedure workshops on occasional scheduled academic half-days.
 These workshops will allow residents to receive instruction and receive simulated procedure training for common Internal Medicine procedures including: central venous line placement, intubation, thoracentesis, paracentesis, lumbar puncture, suturing, superficial abscess drainage, joint aspiration, and joint injection.